A family secret

 A Family Secret Revealed by Bryher Scudamore

-I have just put my bank account, my home, life-savings and my future on the line?
+I put my bank account, my home, life-savings and my future on the line?
 Why?
 Is it because there is insanity in my family, and I’ve inherited it?
 Not as far as I know.
 But there is adventure, and risk, and a gambler’s foolhardiness.
 I have inherited all that from Walter Mitchell, my great-grandfather, a man I didn’t even know existed, whose story I have only just discovered.

 At the age of 23 he risked everything to travel thousands of miles into the unknown.
-This year, at the age of 6I, I have just embarked on a brand new career, light years away from anything I have ever done before, as an entrepreneur.
+In 2011, at the age of 6I, I have just embarked on a brand new career, light years away from anything I have ever done before, as an entrepreneur.
 And so doing, I have put all my future security at risk.
 I am a tv producer by trade, I have never been in business before.
 But now I have invented a computer program which means that anyone can write the story of their life, I call it autodotbiography, (www.autodotbiography.com) and which offers everyone the opportunity of turning a simple questionnaire into a beautifully printed book.
 To get to this point I have mortgaged my house, used up all my life savings, and stretched my husband Paul’s tolerance to breaking point.

 Why?
-Because when my beloved mother Peggy died unexpectedly from a heart attack at the age of 75, I realized I knew practically nothing about her life.
+Because when my beloved mother Peggy died unexpectedly from a heart attack at the age of 75, I realised I knew practically nothing about her life.
 Why hadn’t I asked her more questions?
 Why hadn’t I made her sit down with her photographs and tell me who they were, and when and where they were taken, instead of just letting them pile up in the dust at the back of her desk drawers?
 When I lost her, the frustration of knowing so little, and the overwhelming grief of being without her, hit me like a huge wave.
 And then, as it slowly withdrew, one big idea was left behind, that if I felt that way, perhaps thousands of others might also go through the same experience.
 So I decided, mad as it seemed, but born along by a passionate need of my own, to make it possible for anyone and everyone to write down the story of their lives now, before it’s too late.

 I was determined to make their story beautiful.
 I designed the book to look and feel like a treasured volume, printed on the highest possible quality paper, with full colour reproductions of their precious family photographs, each one captioned and identified.
 But to test how well my system worked, I had to try it out myself.
 So I rummaged through my mother’s possessions.
 And that’s when I found it.
 A snake-skin wallet, grey and white, filled with pieces of paper.
 I unfolded one.
 It was a letter, signed Walter, dated September 2nd 1867.
 The handwriting was elegant, with loops and flourishes, and as I read my way through it I realized for the first time that Walter was my great grandfather, my father’s grandfather, and that this was the story of his adventures in the Wild West, two years after the American Civil War ended.